eBooks, Guides, & Reports • 35 MIN READ

 Networks enable the transfer of information between computers and applications.
 Computer systems rely on a series of functions to send and receive data, and in order for this to happen, the data needs to go through an Open Systems Interconnection (OSI) to break it down and interpret it.
 As it goes through the OSI it utilizes different network protocols, from the physical layer to the application layer.

-Network monitoring provides visibility into all of these layers as well as the various components that make up a network, ensuring that engineers can troubleshoot network issues at any layer in which they occur.
+The best network monitoring tools provide visibility into all of these layers as well as the various components that make up a network, ensuring that engineers can troubleshoot network issues at any point within the network.

-A network monitoring system tracks the health of a network across all of its hardware and software layers.
+A network monitoring system tracks the health of a network across all of its hardware and software layers through comprehensive infrastructure monitoring.
+It also has integrated features including network configuration management.

 IT engineers use network monitoring software to proactively address and troubleshoot network outages and failures.
-So rather than responding in a 'break-fix' manner (after the fact), most network monitoring tools can track network health proactively and continuously, along with all connected devices, before network issues occur.
+So rather than responding in a reactive, or 'break-fix' manner (after the fact), most network monitoring tools can track network health proactively and continuously, along with every connected network device, before network issues occur.

 Network monitoring systems provide complete visibility, or network mapping into an organization's networks.
 This enables not only early detection of network issues, but a clear picture of all network elements to determine exactly why and where problems are occurring, creating invaluable historical data that can be used to prevent future issues.